QuantEcon/lecture-python-programming.myst/lectures/python_by_example.md

 Consider the statement `ϵ_values = []`, which creates an empty list.

 Lists are a *native Python data structure* used to group a collection of objects.
+Items in lists are ordered, and duplicates are allowed in lists.

 For example, try